kam1986/F-libs/README.md

 # Self made libraries for F#
 ## Collection
-will when finish have several collection type implementaiton, where some may be more for a exploratory creation like the List.fs which contains a List type as embedded functions.
+will when finish have several collection type implementaiton, where some may be more for a exploratory creation like the List.fs which contains a List type represented as functions.

 ## LexPars
 Is when done a fullfletch lexer and parser generator capable of creating lexers as both a regex machine, NFA and DFA